rc-biotech/massiveNGSpipe/README.md

 The way we do this in is to use a csv file (a google sheet):

-It is structured in this way:
+It is structured in a following way:

 For each study we get the run summary, a csv file from the ENTREZ database:

-Each row in the run summary represents a run (a fastq file, pair of fastq file (paired end))
+Each row in the run summary represents a run (a fastq file or a pair of fastq files in case of paired-end)

 These are the important columns: